-The Riviera Maya area is also known as the Mexican Riviera has a large number of all-inclusive resorts and is close to the archeological sites operated by the Instituto Nacional de Archeological such as Tulum on the coast, many Cenotes, Chichen Itza and Coba located some distance inland.
+Located just an hour and a half from Cancun, the Riviera Maya area, sometimes referred to as the Mexican Riviera has a large number of all-inclusive resorts and is close to the archeological sites operated by the Instituto Nacional de Archeological such as Tulum on the coast, Chichen Itza, Coba located some distance inland and many Cenotes.

 Barceló Maya Palace in Riviera Maya

 On our first of the many visits to Mexico, we stayed at the Barceló Maya Palace in Riviera Maya and visited the Mayan Ruins.
 Barcelo was a very kid-friendly property from the swimming pools to kids’ activities to food choices.
 The kids had a blast!
 The Riviera Maya is a tourism and resort district in Mexico.
 It straddles the coastal Highway 307 along the Caribbean coastline of the state of Quintana Roo, located on the eastern portion of the Yucatán Peninsula.
 This district starts at the city of Playa del Carmen and ends at the village of Tulum.

 See this Road trip Guide to Yucatan Peninsula, Mexico if you want to explore beyond Cancun.

 You can expect excellent service at the Premium Level Barceló Resort, the suites are well-appointed and you will have access to the 6 select restaurants serving specialty cuisine.
 While the kids are in the kids club you can also check out some of the excellent luxury treatments at the Spa.
 The resort has 3 swimming pools including shallow areas for kids and fun slides, waterfalls and castles in the pool.
 There are plenty of loungers around the pool from where you can enjoy the sun, sipping on a cocktail.